Trump to speak at CPAC in first public appearance since leaving White House, while Pence declines invitation - Local News 8

 One source said organizers still hope to change Pence’s mind about attending, while another source said Pence is planning to stay under the radar for the next six months.
 Politico first reported that Pence declined the invitation.

+Unlike Trump, Pence attended Biden’s inauguration in Washington, DC, last month — after skipping Trump’s farewell ceremony.

+Short said Saturday that Trump and Pence “departed amicably” and that they’ve spoken since.

-The source familiar with Trump’s plans to attend, who is also familiar with the former President’s speech, told CNN on Saturday that “he’ll be talking about the future of the Republican Party and the conservative movement.”
+The source familiar with Trump’s plans to attend CPAC, who is also familiar with the former President’s speech, told CNN on Saturday that “he’ll be talking about the future of the Republican Party and the conservative movement.”

 “Also look for the 45th President to take on President Biden’s disastrous amnesty and border policies,” the source added.